skybitsnl/backsnap/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/backsnap)](https://artifacthub.io/packages/search?repo=backsnap)

-Backsnap helps performing off-site backups of persistent volumes in a Kubernetes cluster, for use in your disaster recovery scenarios.
+Backsnap performs backups of persistent volumes (PV/PVC) in a Kubernetes cluster, for use in your disaster recovery scenarios.

+It is unique in supporting point-in-time VolumeSnapshots, then making incremental off-site backups of those using `restic`.

 Backsnap by default assumes that all PVCs in your cluster should be backed up.
 No per-PVC object is necessary to start backing up any data.
 You can change this